The information in this article is up to date through tax year 2019 (taxes filed in 2020).

 Calculating your personal net worth is a way for you to understand the overall status of your financial situation and also monitor its progress over time.
 Put simply, your net worth is the total value of all your assets minus the total value of all your liabilities.

-Assets represent the things you own; such as cash in bank accounts, properties, investments, and even things of value that you own like jewelry, furniture, art or collectibles.
-Liabilities are things that you owe; things like loans, mortgages and credit card debt.
+Assets represent the things you own; such as cash in bank accounts, properties, investments.
+They can even be objects of value like jewelry, furniture, art, or collectibles.
+Liabilities are things that you owe; things like loans, mortgages, and credit card debt.

 For many, especially those early in their careers, their net worth is a negative number.
 While the goal should be to get out of the red, don’t concern yourself too much with the value of your net worth as much as whether it’s trending up or down.

 As long as your net worth is consistently moving towards the black, you’re doing all that you can do.
 You’ll eventually even out.

 How often should I calculate my net worth?

 You’ll want to calculate your net worth once or twice a year.
 As you pay down debts, acquire new things, or the things that you own depreciate, your net worth changes.
 There’s not much value in performing this exercise more often than that since day-to-day or even week-to-week changes are minimal.